gitbls/sdm/Docs/Programming-Plugins-and-Custom-Phase-Scripts.md

 Start with the file /usr/local/sdm/sdm-customphase, and similarly, copy it somewhere with a new filename, and work on it.

-## HInts for both Plugins and Custom Phase Scripts
+## HInts for Plugins and Custom Phase Scripts

 If you run into problems, `logtoboth` is your friend.
 It will write the string to the console and $SDMPT/etc/sdm/history in the IMG (or burned device in the case of `--burn`).